-Although recent stock market fluctuations have caused some anxiety, in general, the American economy is doing well.
-We have seen 88 consecutive months of steady job growth as of January 2018, the longest such streak on record.
-The Trump administration has enacted business friendly policies like the recent corporate tax cut, and growth in our industry, the staffing industry, has outpaced overall economic and employment growth.
+Although stock market fluctuations and trade wars have caused some anxiety, in general the American economy is doing well.
+We have seen a record 92 consecutive months of steady job growth as of June 2018, the longest such streak on record.
+The Trump administration has enacted business friendly policies like a massive corporate tax cut, and growth in the staffing industry has outpaced overall economic and employment growth.
 All of this to say, economic optimism is high.

 But what goes up, must also come down.

 A recession is bound to happen, because that is the nature of business cycles.
 And it might be coming sooner than we think.
 It is worth it for staffing firm owners to at least consider what a possible recession means for staffing, and what can be done to prepare.

 The Great Recession of 2008 is still fresh in the minds of many business owners.
 As a country, we survived a cumulative decline of 5.1% in GDP, and saw 8.7 million jobs disappear.
 It took almost five years to recover the jobs lost during the 18 months of the Great Recession.
 In terms of the staffing industry, US staffing revenue declined 28% in 2009 and more than a third of staffing employees lost their jobs.
 The industry bounced back fairly quickly compared to other ones, reaching prerecession highs in 2011 and 2012.
 The rest of the economy did not recover fully until 2014.
 Staffing revenue has grown ever since as a tightening labor market and skills gaps made such services even more in demand, and as of recently we have nearly doubled revenue since the dip in 2009.

 Despite all of our data and knowledge, recessions are still very hard to predict.
 Since World War II, there have been 11 recessions.
 The current economic expansion we are in began in mid-2009, making it the third longest expansion in history.
 Unfortunately, good times cannot last forever and many economists predict a recession within the next three years.